 Menelaus then has his own story to tell about Helen’s interactions with Odysseus in Troy.
 The Greeks are hidden in the belly of the wooden horse and have been taken into the city:

 ‘Then, summoned it may be by some god who thought to hand victory to the Trojans, you arrived, with godlike Deiphobus on your heels.
 You circled our hollow hiding-place, striking the surface, calling out the names of the Danaan captains, in the very voices of each of the Argives’ wives.
 Diomedes, Tydeus’ son, and I, and Odysseus were there among them, hearing you call, and Diomedes and I were ready to answer within, and leap out, but Odysseus restrained us, despite our eagerness.
 The rest of the Achaeans kept silent too, though Anticlus wanted to call out, and reply, till Odysseus clapped his strong hands over his mouth, saving all the Achaeans, and he grasped him so till Pallas Athene led you away.’

 With her potions and spells Helen is almost witch-like in the Odyssey.
 She has achieved with Menelaus what Circe and Calypso tried but failed to achieve with Odysseus.
 She keeps a man in her thrall with her beauty.
-Despite everything Menelaus has taken her back, he believes that all her actions against him were the fault of an evil god, and she lives as queen in Sparta.
-She is contained in the household, playing the part of the model housewife and host.
-And yet there is an underlying anxiety, expressed in brief glimpses of her power and hidden questions about her loyalty.
+Despite everything Menelaus has taken her back, believing that all her actions against him were the fault of an evil god, and she lives as a queen in Sparta.
+It is however hard for the reader not see a more sinister side to her character, suggested in brief glimpses of her power and hidden questions about her loyalty.

 Further reading on the portrayal of Helen in Homer:

 ‘Siren Songs: Gender, Audiences, and Narrators in the Odyssey‘ by Lillian Eileen Dohert (1995)